Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

 <br>
 <br>

 That's it!
 You should now have access to all that Airlift has to offer.
-If you have any trouble downloading airlift, contact us at info@lucidtechnics.com.
+If you have any trouble downloading Airlift, please contact us at info@lucidtechnics.com so we can help troubleshoot the problem.

 <p id="Setting_Up"></p>